Samsung/tizen-docs/docs/platform/reference/tizen-studio/emulator-extension-guide.md

 You can develop various extensions for the emulator: QEMU, kernel, Emulator Manager, and Emulator Control Panel extensions.

-## Developing QEMU extensions
+## Develop QEMU extensions

-To develop a QEMU extension follow the steps below:
+To develop a QEMU extension, follow the steps below:

 1. Develop your extension in a separate source directory.
    For ease of management, you can use `git submodule` to handle the `QEMU` Git repository as a subdirectory.